Nicsena/api/README.md

 **Public Endpoints:**

 - `/` -
-- `/spotify` - Get recently played song from Spotify.
-I don't know that this is going to get my spotify account banned or not.
+- `/spotify/played` - Get recently played song from Spotify.
+- `/spotify/playing` - Get current song that is being played from Spotify.

 **Testing Endpoints:**
 These endpoints work only when the environment variable `NODE_ENV` is set to `development`.